MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

     The remaining string is the the value to specify for your ServiceLocation parameter.

-Example to install the client silently for Office 2010 and Azure RMS: `AzInfoProtection.exe /passive | quiet ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`
+Example to install the client silently for Office 2010 and Azure RMS: `AzInfoProtection.exe /quiet ServiceLocation=https://5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com`

 ## To uninstall the Azure Information Protection client